rockettheme/docs/Docs/joomla/templates/metropolis/INDEX.md

 * HTML5, CSS3, LESS CSS

 ### Joomla 2.5 and Joomla 3.x Compatible
-Metropolis is compatible with both Joomla 2.5 and Joomla 3.x.
+Metropolis is compatible with Joomla 3.x.
 Our extensions included in this template, RokNavMenu, RokSprocket, RokPad, RokCandy, RokAjaxSearch, RokBox, and RokBooster have already been converted to be Joomla 3 compatible as well.

 ### New Dropdown Menu
 ![][dropdown]